Possible tax planning benefits, yet limited investment potential.

 - While Qualified Opportunity Funds may present attractive investment opportunities in the future, the return targets of high-quality investment managers in the space are not, in the view of Wilmington Trust, sufficiently compelling at this time to warrant investing.

-- For those who wish to invest, proper planning and guidance may help to achieve income and wealth transfer tax benefits, although several open questions remain about both the planning and investment merits of QOZs.
+- Proper planning and guidance may help to achieve income and wealth transfer tax benefits.

 Those who wish to invest in a QOZ may do so through a Qualified Opportunity Fund (QOF).
 A QOF is a corporation or partnership for federal tax purposes, which is created for the purpose of investing in property located in a QOZ.